 ... and on the basis of thematic focuses

-The target groups are multipliers, decision-makers from the world of politics, business and think tanks as well as the media.
+The Regional German Information Centres focus on multipliers, decision-makers from the world of politics, business and think tanks as well as the media.
 The latest information on political and economic developments in Germany is made available to them.
-In addition to this, thematic focuses are set on a regular basis to make possible in-depth communication on issues which are particularly important to Germany or German foreign policy – whether it be technological developments, climate change issue or equal opportunities.
+In addition to this, thematic focuses are set on a regular basis with a view to facilitating in-depth communication on issues that are particularly important to Germany and German foreign policy – including issues of climate change and equal opportunities, Russia’s war of aggression against Ukraine and its global impacts, as well as the promotion of a peaceful, multilateral and values-based global order.